EDITORS' CODE OF PRACTICE COMMITTEE | ABOUT US

 The committee's role is to write, review and revise the Code, often considering suggestions for amendments from the public, or civil society, as well as from within the industry.

 If you would like to suggest an amendment click here, or send it to:

-The Editors' Committee was formed in 1990 to draft Britain's first universally-accepted Code of Practice for the Press, to coincide with the launch of the Press Complaints Commission, which would administer the new system of self-regulation and adjudicate on complaints.
+The Editors' Committee was formed in 1990 to draft Britain's first universally-accepted Code of Practice for the Press, to coincide with the birth of the Press Complaints Commission, which administered the new system of self-regulation prior to the launch of IPSO.